jesperbjerke/laravel-headless-ecommerce/README.md

 php artisan vendor:publish --tag="ecommerce.lang"
 ```

-### Models
+### Extending functionality of models
-Models can be overridden with your own versions.
+All models used by this package can be overridden with your own versions.
 Just extend the original ones and configure your model class in the config file.

 ### Product
     - Product types